lauramaeaettae/LearningR21/README.md

 # LearningR21: Practicing awesomeness by learning R

-TODO: Give a brief description of what your project is about

-This project...
+This project is part of the DDA R-course

 # Brief description of folder and file contents